It’s probably the most notable one-on-one battle to have ever taken place. So notable, in fact, that it’s worked its way into our language.

 This apathy to their competitors also feeds into their views on customers.

 Businesses with 100,000’s of customers, care much less for one voice, than businesses with 100’s.
 Their focus has changed.
-And it gives YOU a massive advantage.
+And it gives you a massive advantage.

 A smaller company should make less compromises for customers, feel more human and make their customers feel much more valued.
-This is focus.
-A vital tool when competing with a giant.

 This was a sector of the market that were young, would dictate the future of social media and clearly preferred Facebook’s platform to the giant of the day, MySpace.

 By focusing on this corner of the market, demand grew to such an extent that Facebook opened to everyone, quickly becoming the biggest social network in the world, all but ending the huge dominance of MySpace.

 David rejected armoury and weaponry in favour of a sling.
 His opponent, Goliath stood at the other end of the battlefield wielding a sword, a spear and weighty armour.
 What David lacked in power and strength, he made up for with speed and agility.

 Large companies are unable to change direction, apply new strategies or react to industry trends as quickly as small ones.
 This is something you must use to your advantage.